 I live in a wooden house.
 Not a house with a wooden frame, but a Lockwood house — with walls and ceilings of solid pine (Pinus radiata).
 When newly built the wood was an attractive light buff colour, but now it’s mostly a fairly dark orange.
 This is typical of Lockwood houses, to the point where new-builds these days use blonded wood to counteract the effect.
 But why does it happen?

 I used to think that maybe wood just got darker because of the effect of light, or it oxidised, or something like that.
 Then I noticed that the wood in our house with lightest colour was in areas where it got the most light, particularly window sills on the northern side.
 Furthermore, I couldn’t see how it could oxidise when it has been covered with a sprayed-on lacquer varnish since it was built.

 I remembered a handy model-making trick.
-Old kits often have decals that have gone yellow.
+Old kits often have decals where the clear layer printed over the image has gone yellow.
 The trick is to tape the decal sheet up on the inside of a window for a few days so that UV in the sunlight can bleach the yellowed varnish and make the decals usable again.
 And that’s what I think has happened to our house: the varnish has changed colour.

 I had a look around, and I soon found the evidence I needed.
 By the front door, some varnish had been brushed accidentally onto the door frame.
 It wasn’t visible originally, but now it shows up clearly as brown brush marks.
 The varnish is the problem.

 Gerry Anderson’s Thunderbirds has been around since the mid 60s, and it’s now popular with a new generation of kids thanks to the locally made reboot Thunderbirds are Go.
 One of the main attractions has always been the big International Rescue machines.
 Which was your favourite?